nkkrms/DH150-AnjenicaRamos/Assignment02.md

 In relation to conducting the user testing itself, I definitely realize the difference in my perspective as the moderator/tester, as someone who has scowered through the site much more in depth.
 This definitely attests to gaining empathy towards participants, as the Prof. pointed out within the lecture, because there can be points of frustration and confusion throughout their experience.

-The portions which did not go so well generally regard this first experience of mine fascilitating this process.
-First off, I did find some typos in my form that I missed despite revising it 2x.
-Secondly, I realized that I had designed each task of the testing portion independently of eachother and with starting at the home page in mind - I instinctively led the participant to go back to the starting page and remembered immediately after that I am not supposed to intervene.

-However, aside that, it was in taking *active* charge of my role I require improvement on: I had to recall that I am supposed to read certain aloud segments of questionnaire and manage the pacing of it, as opposed to letting the participant do so.
-(I believe this was partly because they were aware they had to talk though their thinking, and so they naturally spoke what they read as well).
+The portions which did not go so well generally regard fascilitating the UT process itself, though I believe it is all room for improvement that comes with more practice and application.
+First off, I did find a typo or two typos in my form that I missed despite revising it twice.
+More significantly, though, pilot testing made me realize that I had designed each task of the testing portion independently of eachother and with starting at the home page in mind -- and so I instinctively led the participant to go back to the starting page, remembering immediately after that I am not supposed to intervene this way.
+In other times, it was taking *active* charge of my role I need to improve upon: I needed to keep in mind that it is up to me as the moderator to read aloud segments of questionnaire and manage the pacing of it, as opposed to letting the participant do so, even though them verbalizing their thinking process led them to do so.

-What went well
-- tasks revealed various problems in the site
-- text-heavy, lack of hierarchy, too many clicks to find things

-Not went so well
-- typos
-- first time moderating: taking charge of the session
-- interrupting:
-I realized I designed each task with starting at the homepage in mind, and instinctively led the participant to go back to the starting page and remembered immediately after that I am not supposed to intervene.

-How I want to improve my user
+From this, I would like to become more comfortable and commending as a moderator in the future.
+I would also suggest revising the Google Form's Post-Test (part 1's Likert rating) questions to become interlaced with each scenario instead of at the end, as the participant also commended that it was harder to recall each experience to assess alltogether afterwards.